ratzlow/styx-model/README.md

     - Only one version on aggregate root is maintained

 ## Optional features
+... more unlikely to be addressed here, since this is more application specific.
 - [ ] Pending values ... are of interest in scenarios that involve review cycles.
     E.g. a requested 'Person.name' change might involve an approve/reject step.
 So until the name change is approved the new name is pending (= inactive).
 On approval - the current name is replaced